 Another illustration of the Scotch Collie that is a little off, can be found in Lessons Derived from the Animal World published in 1847.
 In fact it is almost a characature of a Scotch Collie, but from this we can definitely tell a few things about what the breed looked like in 1847, like the pointed muzzle with very little stop and the heavy coat.

-The Farmer’s Dictionary of 1854 has this to say.
+The Farmer’s Dictionary of 1854 said the following:

 The Illustrated Natural History by John George Wood published in 1865 gives the following description.